 Getting online in later life can be daunting.
-The Think Digital programme recruits and trains Digital Champions to support older people to make the most of the digital world.
+The Think Digital programme recruited and trained Digital Champions to support older people to make the most of the digital world.

 What’s Think Digital?

 We live in an increasingly online world, with many key services moving to become ‘digital first’.
 The COVID-19 pandemic has only increased the speed of these changes.
-While many older people have embraced digital technology, there are others who are less confident who are at risk of being left behind.
+While many older people have embraced digital technology, there are others who are less confident and at risk of being left behind.

 Building upon the success and learnings of Age UK’s involvement with the One Digital programme, we set up Think Digital in 2020 to engage, inspire and support people over 50 years old to develop their digital skills through individually tailored support.

-The programme is delivered by 3 local Age UK and 2 Age Cymru partners, who recruit and train Digital Champions - people who are keen to share their digital skills and motivate older people to get online.
-These Digital Champions then provide bespoke support to older people in their local area.
+The programme was delivered by 3 local Age UKs and 2 Age Cymru’s, who recruited and trained Digital Champions - people who are keen to share their digital skills and motivate older people to get online.
+These Digital Champions then provided bespoke support to older people in their local area.

 How does it work?

-Think Digital’s Digital Champions deliver awareness-raising activities to inspire and motivate older people to get online.
-This might involve a conversation about digital with an older person who’s using one of Age UK’s services, sharing leaflets and information, or hosting video calls about the benefits of digital.
+Think Digital’s Digital Champions delivered awareness-raising activities to inspire and motivate older people to get online.
+This involved a conversation about digital with an older person who’s using one of Age UK’s services, sharing leaflets and information, or hosting video calls about the benefits of digital.

-Digital Champions also deliver remote support sessions to older people via phone or video call, to ensure that they can make the most of their device.
-John's signed up to be a Digital Champion with his local Age UK and is running support sessions:
+Digital Champions also delivered remote support sessions to older people via phone or video call, to ensure that they can make the most of their device.
+The delivery of this support remotely allowed Age UK to continue supporting older people online during multiple national lockdowns and at a time the service was needed the most.
+For example, John signed up to be a Digital Champion with his local Age UK and is running support sessions:

-This support is one on one, person-centred, and guided by what the older person wants and needs to learn.
-For example, someone might be interested in being able to to use video calling, do an online shop, or pursue their hobbies online - like Priya:
+This support was one-on-one, person-centred, and guided by what the older person wanted and needed to learn.
+For example, someone might be interested in being able to use video calling, do an online shop, or pursue their hobbies online - like Priya:

-In addition to the skills support services provided through Think Digital, the local Age UKs and Age Cymrus delivering the programme have also rolled out a tablet loan scheme, enabling older people to borrow a device, give it a go, and improve their confidence ahead of deciding whether to buy their own.
+In addition to the skills support services provided through Think Digital, the local Age UKs and Age Cymrus who delivered the programme also rolled out a Tablet Loan Scheme, enabling older people to borrow a device, give it a go, and improve their confidence ahead of deciding whether to buy their own technology.

 Making the most of the internet